Comments are off for this post

-As Texas Sponsor A Highway® begins to take shape throughout the state of Texas, it’s important that we ourselves, and our sponsors know a little bit about the business climate in each of our five markets.
-The U.S. economy grew 4% in the second quarter of 2014, and things are looking up for businesses throughout the nation.
+As Texas Sponsor A Highway® begins to take shape throughout the state of Texas, our sponsors and we must know a little about the business climate in each of our five markets.
+The U.S. economy grew 4% in the second quarter of 2014, and things are looking up for businesses nationwide.

-For the third year in a row, Thumbtack.com has partnered with the Kauffman Foundation to conduct a survey of small businesses nationwide.
+For the third year in a row, Thumbtack.com has partnered with the Kauffman Foundation to survey small businesses nationwide.
 With this particular survey, the goal is to learn what small businesses believe is a healthy political a regulatory climate by having them rate how it is to do business where they live.
-The survey aims to learn what creates a healthy, vibrant local business environment by asking owners & operators directly about these issues in the cities in which they live.
+The survey aims to learn what creates a healthy, vibrant local business environment by asking owners & operators about these issues in the cities where they live.

-Ranked among other areas of the country like Colorado Springs, Colorado; Boise, Idaho; Austin, Texas; and Louisville, Kentucky; Dallas took top marks in all but two categories.
-Evaluation criteria is based on a number of categories such as ease of starting a business, ease of hiring, regulations, health and safety zone, tax code, licensing, environment, zoning and training, as well as networking programs.
+Ranked among other country areas like Colorado Springs, Colorado; Boise, Idaho; Austin, Texas; and Louisville, Kentucky; Dallas took top marks in all but two categories.
+Evaluation criteria are based on several categories, such as ease of starting a business, ease of hiring, regulations, health and safety zone, tax code, licensing, environment, zoning, training, and networking programs.

-In fact, FIVE Texas cities made Thumbtack’s Top 10 for overall business friendliness, with Houston coming in third, Austin in fourth, Dallas is sixth, Fort Worth in seventh, and San Antonio in eighth!
+In fact, FIVE Texas cities made Thumbtack’s Top 10 for overall business friendliness, with Houston coming in third, Austin in fourth, Dallas in sixth, Fort Worth in seventh, and San Antonio in eighth!

 According to Thumbtack, some of the key findings for Dallas include: